krasserm/huggingface-training/README.md

 ### FSDP

 [Fully Sharded Data Parallel](https://pytorch.org/blog/introducing-pytorch-fully-sharded-data-parallel-api/) (FSDP) is a data parallel method that shards a model’s parameters, gradients and optimizer states across the number of available GPUs.
 It is very similar to [DeepSpeed ZeRO](https://deepspeed.readthedocs.io/en/latest/zero3.html) stage 3.
+See also [Fully Sharded Data Parallelism](https://blog.clika.io/fsdp-1/) for an introduction to FSDP and [Efficiently fine-tune Llama 3 with PyTorch FSDP and Q-Lora](https://www.philschmid.de/fsdp-qlora-llama3) for combining FSDP with QLoRA.

 ### DeepSpeed